 Are there scholarships available?

 CSC offers two scholarship funds for interested campers.
 Both scholarship funds intend to assist students for whom the cost of camp is a barrier to participation.
-The Riah Milton Scholarship specifically prioritizes students demonstrating financial need whose identities have been historically marginalized, with a particular focus on Black, Trans youth.
+The Riah Milton Scholarship specifically prioritizes students demonstrating financial need whose identities have been historically marginalized, with a particular focus on Black, Transgender, nonbinary, and Gender Non conforming individuals.
 Please select the scholarship opportunity that best applies to you.

 Interested in supporting these scholarship funds so that more students can experience everything Shakespeare Summer Camp has to offer?
 Click below to make a gift to the scholarship fund of your choice.